USEPA/e-manifest/docs/src/Services/Manifest/validation.md

      }
      ```

-   - e-Manifest sets rejectionInfo.rejectionType as "FullReject" in the e-Manifest database
+   - e-Manifest sets `rejectionInfo.rejectionType = "FullReject"` in the e-Manifest database

-   - If RejectionInfo.newManifestTrackingNumbers is provided then the service generates the following warning:
+   - If `RejectionInfo.newManifestTrackingNumbers` is provided then the service generates the following warning:

      ```json
      {